syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Data.md

 {% endhighlight %}
 {% endtabs %}

-The following code snippet provides supporting method for the above code.
+The following code is the event handler for the above code.

 {% tabs %}
 {% highlight c# %}